The Paris-Istanbul trip on the iconic Orient Express takes travelers through Budapest, Sinaia, Bucharest and Varna.

 Travel in sumptuous luxury while traversing the Naadam Festival Route on the Trans-Siberian Express from Moscow to Mongolia.

-Rajasthan, India, by Train: With extravagant Victorian/Raj furnishings and onboard spa service, the Royal Palace on Wheels’ seven-day rail tour of Rajasthan, India, sweeps through deserts with hilltop fortresses and stops for the romantic palaces of Jaipur and Udaipur, historic Jodhpur and Jaisalmer, elephant and camel rides, wildlife sanctuaries, and, as a farewell gift, the Taj Mahal.
+Rajasthan, India, by Train: With extravagant Victorian/Raj furnishings and onboard spa service, the Palace on Wheels’ seven-day rail tour of Rajasthan, India, sweeps through deserts with hilltop fortresses and stops for the romantic palaces of Jaipur and Udaipur, historic Jodhpur and Jaisalmer, elephant and camel rides, wildlife sanctuaries, and, as a farewell gift, the Taj Mahal.